 These delicious brunch ideas are the perfect way to start Mother’s Day.
 It’s a great way to get the kids into the kitchen to help make the day special too.

 Disclosure: This post has been sponsored by Foodie.com

 Blessed is he who expects nothing, for he shall never be disappointed.

 ― Alexander Pope

-I was married for a long time and although I knew I shouldn't have expectations of what marriage would bring and what should happen, I did.
-And because I had these hopes and expectations I was almost always disappointed.
-I would often spend Mother's Day and birthdays crying by myself, watching black and white movies.
-I did this not because my children and ex husband weren't with me, they were, they were just busy doing their own thing.
-It wasn't their birthday, it wasn't their Mother's Day.
-There would be cards and hugs, but then everyone would go about their day, as if it was just another one.
+I was married for a long time and although I shouldn’t have expectations of what came with being married I did.
+Because I had these hopes and expectations I was almost always disappointed.
+I would often spend Mother’s Day and birthdays crying by myself, watching black and white movies.
+I did this not because my children and ex-husband weren’t with me, they were, they were just busy doing their own thing.
+It wasn’t their birthday, it wasn’t their Mother’s Day.
+There would be handmade cards and hugs, but then everyone would go about their day as if it was just another one.

-So this year I'm letting go.
-Not because I'm single (and by single I mean dating a really hot guy who doesn't live with me, but who rocks my world).
-And not because I don't think that this is a day worth celebrating.
+This year I’m letting go.
+Not because I’m single, and not because I don’t think that this is a day worth celebrating.

-So this year I will be woken up at the crack of dawn, because my children don't like to sleep in.
-I will make a big brunch just like I do every Sunday, and whatever the day brings will be wonderful.
+This year I will make a big brunch just like I do every Sunday, and whatever the day brings will be wonderful.
 Because I will be with my children.